localastronaut/perdiem-django/README.md

 ### Installation

-Then in your virtual environment, you will need to install Python dependencies such as [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), psycopg2, [pillow](https://pillow.readthedocs.org/), and django-classbasedsettings.
+Then in your virtual environment, you will need to install Python dependencies such as [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), psycopg2, [pillow](https://pillow.readthedocs.org/), django-classbasedsettings, and [geopy](http://geopy.readthedocs.org/).
 You can do this simply with the command:

     pip install -r requirements.txt